• Skip to main content

 How much per month can IRS garnish wages?

-When the IRS sends a final notice of intent to levy, indicating they want to garnish your wages, there are a few questions that are probably running through your mind.
+When the IRS sends a final notice of intent to levy, indicating they want to garnish your wages to collect federal tax debt, there are a few questions that are probably running through your mind.
 It depends on your circumstances.
 When the IRS garnishes your wages, the amount taken from each paycheck is determined by federal law and the total amount you owe, provided they have issued a final notice of intent to levy.
 We often get asked, How do I stop IRS wage garnishments, and What is the maximum amount the IRS can garnish from your paycheck?
 Generally, the IRS will take 25 to 50% of your disposable income.
 Disposable income refers to the amount remaining after all legally required deductions, such as taxes and Social Security (FICA), have been subtracted from your earnings.
 You should also be aware that if you’re paid as a 1099 contractor, the IRS can sometimes take the entire amount.
 Check out our guide on how much the IRS can garnish from your wages

 How much do you have to owe before the IRS garnishes wages?